manakjiri/personal-website/_posts/projects/2024-04-25-bcs-thesis.md

     connect();
 </script>

 These are the live readings from the soil moisture sensor.
-The chart shows the relative moisture saturation, as measured by the sensor on the right.
-Colors correspond to the depth.
+The chart shows the relative moisture saturation, as measured by the sensor depicted on the right.
+Colors correspond to the depth of the capacitive sensing zone.
 The sensor communicates with the LoRa Nucleo board connected to a Raspberry Pi, which then forwards the data to this website.

 # Introduction